KorespondentAda/YADRO-Test-Task/README.md

 ```
 Program will print file processing result in standart output, and print occured runtime errors to standart error.

+## Testing
+In `tests` directory defined numer of test files for program testing.
+For Linux there is helper bash-script `test.sh` for comparsion of program and expected output.
+Automatic test running can be performed by `ctest` command executed in build directory.

 # Русский
 ## Задание